houssem-o/automl_repo/README.md

 #### Installation
 1. Clone this repo
 2. Install dependencies.
 Python 3.9 was used, but the code should work with other versions.
-`python -m pip install -r requirements.txt`
+`cd automl_repo && python -m pip install -r requirements.txt`
 3. To generate the files used to pretrain and train the ensembles, other dependencies are needed.
 This is **optional**, as the data used is included in the `pretraining_data` directories.
 The optional installation is detailed in the last section below.

 #### Logs and reported results